By Roger Cox, Editor

-The adult dining room in the main clubhouse serves breakfast, lunch and dinner, all buffet style and focused on both quality and nutrition.
+Until the hotel restaurant opens, the only option on campus is the adult dining room in the main clubhouse.
+It serves breakfast, lunch and dinner, all buffet style and focused on both quality and nutrition.
 Dinner entrées may include filet mignon, swordfish, sea bass, steak with mushrooms.
 The desk in the clubhouse has a long list of local restaurants, complete with driving directions.

 If you're looking for a demanding camp, one that will have you on court from much of the day, also check out the following:

 The academy pricing has two formats: refundable and non-refundable, for half day, full-day, 3-day, or 5-days program.
 The Game Changer Program is the same as the 3-day and 5-day program with an hour of private instruction added onto your daily program.
 The pricing itself varies with the week chosen, so visit the website for exact cost of the week you plan to attend.
 Lodging is also available on site and ranges from a single club room to three-bedroom villas.
 Other Bradenton/Sarasota lodging.